inbo/tutorials/content/tutorials/r_citations_markdown/index.md

     bibliography: references.yaml
     ---

+Note that it is not even necessary at this stage that the bibliography file exists.
+It is possible to just give it a name and [start adding citations in VME mode](#citing-documents).
+When the first citation is inserted, for instance from a linked Zotero database, the file will be automatically created and the reference will be added to the file.

+For users of Endnote, we recommend to export selected references to BibTeX format (as far as we know, it is not possible to export to CSL-JSON format).
+To do this:

+-   Edit -&gt; Output Styles -&gt; Open style manager and check the BibTex Export entry

+-   make sure that BibTex Export is checked in the Edit -&gt; Output styles menu as well

+-   File -&gt; Export, select Text file from the file type dropdown menu and save the file as `<filename>.bibtex`

+We recommend to only include references in the bibliography file that are cited in the document.

     ---
     author: Research Institute for Nature and Forest
     date: '`r format(Sys.Date())`'
     bibliography:
     - path/to/my/ref.json
-    - other_references_from_endnote.ens
+    - other_references_from_endnote.bibtex
     ---

-Note that it is not even necessary at this stage that the bibliography file exists.
-It is possible to just give it a name and [start adding citations in VME mode](#citing-documents).
-When the first citation is inserted, for instance from a linked Zotero database, the file will be automatically created and the reference will be added to the file.

-We recommend to only include references in the bibliography file that are cited in the document.

 ### Specifying a citation style